Battle of Aleppo (2012–2016)

-After four years of fighting, the battle was one of the bloodiest battles of the Syrian Civil War, leaving over 31,000 people dead, almost a tenth of the estimated overall war casualties at that time.
+After four years of fighting, the battle was one of the bloodiest battles of the Syrian Civil War, leaving over 31,000 people dead in the city and the rest of the province, almost a tenth of the estimated overall war casualties at that time.
 The siege also resulted in the severe destruction of the Old City of Aleppo, a UNESCO World Heritage Site.
 An estimated 33,500 buildings have been either damaged or destroyed.
 It is considered one of the worst urban battles fought in the 21st century, due to its length and destruction.